TI 2.0 Program Eligibility

 Important Deadlines

-2/5/2024: The TI 2.0 kick-off meeting will be held at the ASU Memorial Union located at 301 E Orange St. Tempe, AZ 85281.
-Representatives from all TI 2.0 organizations will be required to attend in person.
-Attendance will be credited towards the QIC milestone and will affect payment.
+2/5/2024: The TI 2.0 kick-off meeting was held at the ASU Memorial Union located at 301 E Orange St. Tempe, AZ 85281.
+Representatives from all TI 2.0 organizations were required to attend in person.
+Attendance counts towards 5% of TI incentive payment.

 All TI 2.0 applicants must complete a TI Authorized User Agreement Form.
 It must be signed by a CEO or project manager directly employed by the organization.
 The signatory is responsible for the accuracy of each attestation and serves as the primary point of contact for payment-related information and post-pay audits.
 Additional individuals privy to payment-related information can be added at the bottom of the form.